FacebookYoutubeLinkedIn

 • Maintain confidentiality.
 Although you're dealing with family, confidentiality is just as important for buyer and seller.

 • Consider the feelings of your wider family.
 How will they view the sale?
 Dignify them by sharing non-confidential information ahead of time, rather than them finding out after the fact or from a third party.
+If there has been divorce in the family, consider the business' tax and legal implications relating to the divorce.

 Carefully consider the pros and cons of selling to family.
 Use the 6 tips above to ensure a successful transition.
 By clearly defining roles, establishing a fair price, using neutral professionals and setting up a plan for succession, owners can increase the chances of a smooth and successful sale.